 We offer academically rich and rigorous courses, as well as offering a multitude of enjoyable extra-curricular activities that strengthen our scholarly community (e.g., faculty and student colloquia, public lectures, field trips and travel to conferences, WIP: Women in Philosophy, philosophy clubs, book clubs, and more).
 Finally, we are deeply committed to encouraging and supporting women and minorities who decide to find an intellectual home in our department.

 We offer various scholarship opportunities and are the only B.A.
 Honors Program in School of Arts and Humanities.

 The philosophy and ethics minors helps prepare students to be more thoughtful and reflective; think analytically, critically, and logically; analyze beliefs and values, especially on controversial issues; examine and develop their own lives and values.
 Students of philosophy read with a deeper understanding of issues and reasoning; write and speak with greater clarity and effectiveness; and reason or argue with greater ease and authority.
 We urge students to consult with faculty about the best choices to complement a given major.

 Stop by to the department office, Bishop Hall 231, Monday through Friday, to pick up an application for the philosophy major or ethics, philosophy, or religious studies minors.

-While all faculty in the department are happy to provide philosophy majors with advice on their academic goals, the primary adviser for philosophy majors is Dr. Kimberly Blessing.
+While all faculty in the department are happy to provide philosophy majors with advice on their academic goals, the primary adviser for philosophy majors is Dr. Jason Grinnell.
 Philosophy majors should also consult this advisement information sheet.
 New philosophy majors should complete this plan of study.